Drip-Data/datapresso/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the Apache 2.0 License - see the `LICENSE` file for details.
 (Assuming a LICENSE file exists or will be created).